Snowflake

 Name Type Description Default

-name str Database to drop. required
+name str Catalog to drop. required

-Drop the schema with name in database.
+Drop the database with name in catalog.

 Parameters